Easy Budae Jjigae (Korean Army Base Stew)

 • Add more stock.
 While the Army Base Stew cooks, the stock will thicken.
 Feel free to add more stock and/or water, as needed, up to 1 Litre (4 cups) more.

 • Adjust heat while cooking.
 The communal cooking is a fun element of Korean Army Base Stew!
-While everyone sits and chats and eats from the communal pot in the middle, feel free to adjust the heat.
-After bringing it to an initial boil, turn down the heat and let it simmer gently or turn off the heat altogether.
+While everyone sits and eats from the communal pot in the middle, feel free to adjust the heat.
+After bringing it to a boil, turn down the heat and let it simmer gently or turn off the heat altogether.
 If it gets too cold, turn up the heat.

 • Provide individual bowls + serving utensils for each person.
 That way, people can ladle food items to their own bowls.
 After they are finished, they can continue to eat and serve themselves.